HouseOfBeck/gHALO/docs/ROADMAP.md

 # Roadmap

-This roadmap is intentionally staged. gHALO should grow from a portable scaffold into a benchmark, then into a diagnostic suite.
+This roadmap is intentionally staged. gHALO should grow from a portable CPU/MPI reference path into a GPU-native benchmark, then into a diagnostic suite.

 ## Phase 0: Project Scaffold